Fresh Outfit Ideas for SLPs: Easy Spring Inspiration

 Spring Style Dilemma

 I grew up in the age of fashion magazines.
-Okay I know that is "giving boomer," but skimming the glossy pages of Vogue, Redbook, and Seventeen offered me glimpses of the posh, poised, professional woman I wanted to become.
+Okay I know that's giving boomer, but skimming the glossy pages of Seventeen offered me glimpses of the posh, poised woman I wanted to become.

 How funny that seventeen seemed like adulting.
 How funny I thought I would go "flawlessly from office to cocktails," or that I never factored having a household of other humans into my day dream.